Open Doors Confirms Death of 4, Injuring of 40 Church Members In Bombing in Jos, Nigeria

 Nigeria is ranked No. 13 on the 2012 Open Doors World Watch List of 50 countries which are the worst persecutors of Christians.
 According to World Watch List, Nigeria had at least 300 martyrs in 2011, although the actual number could be doubled or tripled.
 That number is the most in any country although North Korea could have had more but information is hard to obtain due to the isolation of the communist state.

-1. Boko Haram vowed to launch more attacks on Jos which is considered the capital of Christianity in Northern Nigeria.
+1. an extremist group that is located primarily in Northern Nigeria vowed to launch more attacks on Jos which is considered the capital of Christianity in Northern Nigeria.
 The church in Jos is in dire need of our prayers.

 2. Pray for the victims and their families, the church leaders and all Christians living under these extremely tense circumstances.